 The goals of this project are:

-The Arduino Nano 33 IoT, Nano Motor Carrier, Micro USB cable and single cell battery are included as part of the Arduino Engineering Kit Rev 2
+The Arduino Nano 33 IoT, Nano Motor Carrier, Micro USB cable and single cell battery are included as part of the Arduino Engineering Kit R2

 A valid MATLAB® license is needed.
 Your workplace or education institution may have a subscription.
-Alternatively, a one-year trial subscription to MATLAB® is included as part of the Arduino Engineering Kit Rev 2.
+Alternatively, a one-year trial subscription to MATLAB® is included as part of the Arduino Engineering Kit R2.

-MATLAB® is a programming platform in education, academia and industry to analyse data, perform simulations and carry out model based design.
-By communicating interactively with an Arduino board you can expand MATLAB's capabilities, while also gaining access to a wide range of math, engineering and plotting functions.
+MATLAB® is an educational and industrial programming platform used to analyse data, perform simulations and carry out model based designs.
+Through an interactive communication with an Arduino board, you can expand MATLAB's capabilities, while also gaining access to a wide range of math, engineering and plotting functions.
 Check out the capabilities of MATLAB® over on the MathWorks website.
 In this tutorial, we will establish the connection with MATLAB via a USB and Wi-Fi connection.

 1. Place the Nano 33 IoT in the Nano Motor Carrier.
 Make sure to orient it correctly (the Micro USB connector is on the same side as the blue terminal).